Emory-HITI/Niffler/src/scripts/README.md

 # Niffler Scripts

-The scripts, developed in Javascript, includes mechanisms to query the metadata storage.
+The scripts, developed in Javascript, includes mechanisms to query the metadata storage to prepare DICOM subsets for the execution of the ML algorithm containers.

 * ivcf-query.js: Filters query for the IVC filter detection container